Essential loops in taut ideal triangulations: Proof of the main result

 Let $b_i$ be the branch of $\tau$ that meets $\bdy D$ at the right corner of $R_i$.
-We arrange matters so that $b_{i-1}$ and $b_i$ have the same transverse orientation for $1 \leq i < N$, while they have opposite transverse orientations for $i=N$.
+We now choose $n=N$ such that $b_{i-1}$ and $b_i$ have the same transverse orientation for $1 \leq i < N$, while they have opposite transverse orientations for $i=N$.
 Thus, $R_N$ is at a \emph{local minimum} of $\gamma$, and we are going downhill to it from the \emph{local maximum} at $R_0$.
-This downhill condition implies that for $i \in [1,N)$, the raised arc $H(d_i)$ is either of type $\textsc{b}_1$ or $\textsc{b}_2$.
+This downhill condition implies that for $i \in [1,N)$, the raised arc $H(d_i)$ is of type either $\textsc{b}_1$ or $\textsc{b}_2$.
 Again, see \reffig{RaisedArcs}.

 Recall that all positive index regions are now max-bigons.
 Thus none of the $R_i$ can have positive index for $i > 0$.
 Let $K$ be the smallest number for which $R_K$ has negative index, or if there is none, then set $K = N$.